FMuro/grading/README.md

 The output is a CSV file called `myfolder_graded.csv` which is like `to_grade.csv` but with the last column filled with grades.

-The option `-d` prints a list of the form `file name | matched name | score` in decreasing failure likelihood order for you to check if there are errors.
+The option `-v` prints a list of the form `file name | matched name | score` in decreasing failure likelihood order for you to check if there are errors.

 The option `-t` removes grades from file names and stores them in `myfolder_trimmed` within your current location.